-How to introduce the test (continued) I will tell you when you have 5 minutes left.
-I will tell you when the test is over and to stop writing.
-You may now start the test.
 How to deal with issues during the test It is impossible to plan for every scenario.
 Whatever action you take, pupil safety must always be your first consideration.
-In the following circumstances, you will need to stop the test either for an individual pupil or for the whole cohort: • test papers are incorrectly collated or the print is illegible • an incorrect test has been administered • a fire alarm goes off • a pupil is unwell • a pupil needs to leave the room • a pupil is caught cheating If you need to stop the test: • make a note of the time • make sure pupils are kept under test conditions and that they are supervised • if pupils have to leave the room, ensure they do not talk about the test • speak to your test co-ordinator or a senior member of staff for advice about what to do next • consider contacting the national curriculum assessments helpline on 0300 303 3013 for further advice You should brief your headteacher on how the incident was dealt with, once the test is over.
+In the following circumstances, you will need to stop the test either for an individual pupil or for the whole cohort: test papers are incorrectly collated or the print is illegible (Please note that question 21 does not have grid lines drawn on the axes and this is not a printing error.) an incorrect test has been administered a fire alarm goes off a pupil is unwell a pupil needs to leave the room a pupil is caught cheating If you need to stop the test: make a note of the time make sure pupils are kept under test conditions and that they are supervised if pupils have to leave the room, ensure they do not talk about the test speak to your test co-ordinator or a senior member of staff for advice about what to do next consider contacting the national curriculum assessments helpline on 0300 303 3013 for further advice You should brief your headteacher on how the incident was dealt with, once the test is over.
 What to do at the end of the test If you need to make a transcript of a test script, complete it with the individual pupil at the end of the test, under test conditions.
 Particular care should be taken to ensure accurate transcriptions are made and pupils' answers are not corrected or amended.
 Ensure that you inform your senior member of staff or test co-ordinator if you have made a transcript, or if a pupil has used a scribe, word processor or other electronic or technical device.
 This is so that they can complete the appropriate online notification.
 Make sure you have collected every test script, including any unused test materials.
 Return them immediately to the senior member of staff who is responsible for collating the tests.
 Do not look at, review or amend pupils' answers in any way (unless it is necessary to make a transcript).
 If you tamper with or make changes to pupils' answers, it will be considered maladministration and results could be annulled.
 Do not keep or photocopy test scripts for any reason.
 Ensure that any unused test materials are stored securely until Friday 27 May.

-2022 key stage 2 mathematics Administering Paper 2: reasoning Print version product code: STA/22/8431/p ISBN: 978-1-78957-371-8 Electronic version product code: STA/22/8431/e ISBN: 978-1-78957-383-1
+2022 key stage 2 mathematics Administering Paper 3: reasoning Print version product code: STA/22/8432/p ISBN: 978-1-78957-372-5 Electronic version product code: STA/22/8432/e ISBN: 978-1-78957-384-8